 Your dog's environmental allergic response is based on his immune system's over-reaction to normal substances found in nature.
-Seasonal allergies can range from mild to profound, and the earlier you identify and treat the body's over-reaction, the sooner your pet will have relief.

-The good news is that about 50% of most dogs' seasonal foot licking and chewing can be alleviated by simply removing those irritants from their paws each time they come in from outdoors, or once daily at a minimum.
+Seasonal allergies can range from mild to profound, and the earlier you identify and treat the body's overreaction, the sooner your pet will have relief.
+The good news is that about 50% of most dogs' seasonal foot licking and chewing can be alleviated by simply removing those irritants from their paws each time they come in from outdoors, or at least daily.

-Simple and Nontoxic Relief for Your Dog's Itchy Paws
+Simple, Effective, and Nontoxic Relief for Your Dog's Itchy Paws

 The secret to success in removing allergens from your dog's feet is to soak or rinse them.
-Simply wiping them off with a damp cloth won't give her nearly the relief she'll feel with a foot soak, and in addition, wiping paws alone doesn't remove the billions of allergens found in the nooks and crannies around your dog's nailbeds and in between her toes.
+Simply wiping them off with a damp cloth won't give her nearly the relief she'll feel with a foot soak.
 There are many ways to do foot soaks, so you may need to experiment to find the method that works best for you and your dog.